junginkim23/Business_Analytics_tutorial/Anomaly_Detection/README.md

 - [train](https://github.com/junginkim23/Business_Analytics_tutorial/blob/master/Anomaly_Detection/utils/train.py)

+    - Learning is performed with 60,000 normal data, and additional learning is performed with data mixed with some noise.

     - It trains for a total of 160 epochs and stores the weights of the trained model every 20 epochs.
 In addition, by recording the loss every epoch while learning is in progress, you can check the loss after learning is finished.
 As can be seen from the results, in the case of fake images, the loss is maintained without being reduced, but in the case of normal images, it is confirmed that the loss is reduced.
 Finally, a model that has run all 160 epochs is used.

 ```